TB Public-Private Mix Facilitator

 To rapidly scale up and maintain the coverage of high quality TB services in the private sector in select states across Nigeria, SHOPS Plus is engaging private facility leadership in and strengthening technical and program support to select private sector facilities.
 Program support includes mentoring of clinicians and other facility staff, closely monitoring TB service provision and reporting, and identifying and removing bottlenecks to TB detection and treatment.

 Objectives and Summary of Program Support through the TB PPM Facilitator

-SHOPS Plus is engaging Public-Private Mix (PPM) Facilitators in the listed states.
-The consultants effectively engage facility leadership and provide additional supervision to private providers providing TB services within the state in which they are located.
-The PPM Facilitators will support the SHOPS Plus State Coordinators and Project Officers to promptly identify and flag non-performance, report challenges, and help to institute effective solutions.
+SHOPS Plus is engaging a Public-Private Mix (PPM) Facilitator in Katsina.
+The consultant will effectively engage facility leadership and provide additional supervision to private providers providing TB services within the state in which they are located.
+The PPM Facilitator will support the SHOPS Plus State Coordinators and Project Officers to promptly identify and flag non-performance, report challenges, and help to institute effective solutions.

 The following are objectives of the TB PPM Facilitator:

 1. Provide technical assistance to improve the TB service provision cascade: The PPM Facilitator will encourage and support the systematic screening of OPD attendees in clinical facilities and walk-in clients in labs, CPs and PPMV outlets; support the identification of presumptive TB and prompt diagnosis and effective treatment of diagnosed TB cases in clinical facilities.

 2. Provide on-the-job mentoring to private facilities: The TB PPM Facilitator will maintain a regular presence in private facilities, to ensure that private providers are adequately skilled in providing high quality TB services.

 3. Support data quality assurance: The TB PPM Facilitator will work with the Expansion States Coordinator and the Expansion States M&E Officer to support in data quality assurance activities.